The Sweet Family Homepage

 Click on the small photo of Rudy at left to open a photo gallery of our cats.
 [460 kB]

 Even before I was a rail fan I was a caver.
-My Caving Page presently has some historical photos of Butler Cave in Bath County, VA, a trip report for Sinnett Cave, a spring 2007 digging project seeking new caves, and a detailed report on a large cave just discovered in October 2007.
+My Caving Page presently has some historical photos of Butler Cave in Bath County, VA, a trip report for Sinnett Cave, a spring 2007 digging project seeking new caves, and detailed reports on the Water Sinks Subway, a large cave discovered in October 2007.
+It is owned by Phil and Charlotte Lucas but I was involved in some of its exploration and mapping, which was pretty much completed by the spring of 2008.

 Our annual Christmas letters provide a capsule of events year by year.